 Sweating an eggplant is a cooking technique aimed at draining any excess liquid in eggplants and/or eliminating any bitterness of the eggplants or aubergines as they say in British English.

-You don’t need to sweat or drain an eggplant if you are going to boil them or adding them to a rice stew.
+You don’t need to sweat or drain an eggplant if you are going to boil them or add them to a rice stew.

 If you don’t sweat an eggplant before frying, it absorbs much too much olive oil or whatever frying oil you use, the water mixes with the frying oil and it’s very difficult to fry them properly, they tend to become mushy or burn easily.

-Granted, there are eggplants varieties that absorb more olive oil that others.
+Granted, there are eggplant varieties that absorb more olive oil than others.
 Therefore, it’s important to get familiar with the eggplants you have available or use in your kitchen.
 Likewise, there are some that are bitterer than others and the same principle applies here.